Sambac1/TGL-LLM/README.md

-# Integrate Temporal Graph Learning into LLM-based Temporal Knowledge Graph Model
+# TGL-LLM: Integrate Temporal Graph Learning into LLM-based Temporal Knowledge Graph Model

 This is the official implementation repository of our paper:
 **Integrate Temporal Graph Learning into LLM-based Temporal Knowledge Graph Model**.